Step 1: Establish M&A Integration Guiding Principles

 - How will teams collaborate and report?

 - Will lessons learned be documented and disseminated?

-In this section of our website, our publications cover the guiding principles that are the foundation of PRITCHETT’s world-class methodology.
+In this section of our website, our books and articles cover the guiding principles that are the foundation of PRITCHETT’s world-class methodology.
 And our presentations provide examples of the M&A integration principles adopted by our clients.